Issues Identification & Prioritization

 Resolving issues is critical to the success of an initiative as stakeholder confidence in the outcomes and goals of the initiative are increased.
 “Unresolved issues can be a source of conflict that delays or prevents a team from attaining goals, milestones, and deliverables.”
 (CDC, 2009)

-1) NOODLE & TAG: Identify the issues that the initiative is currently facing and categorize them.
+1) NOODLE & TAG: Identify the issues that your initiative is currently facing and categorize them.

 2) COMBINE to eliminate duplicate and similar issues and move forward with only unique issues.